Let's write a generator that takes a

 cell, its head indicating to the

-dojo how to print the value we are creating.
+print the value we are creating.
 In this case, we use the generic

 The tail of our second cell is the product of the rest of the program.